bjori/vagrant-mongodb/README.md

 All servers will retrieve and install the latest MongoDB from the official 10gen repository.

-Several new Vagrant configurations are available in the _Vagrantfile_ to configure a MongoDB replicaset, such as the servers priority.
+Several new Vagrant configurations are available in the _Vagrantfile_ to configure a MongoDB replicaset, such as the servers priority to become primaries.

 A new Vagrant comand is availalbe to initialize the replicaset based on the configuration in the _Vagrantfile_, and to create users for authenticated setup.